Categories

 Is IBIS essential for YouTube?

 Essential for handheld walking vlogs.
 Not essential for desk-based talking-head content.
 If you shoot primarily static content, you can save £500-1,000 by choosing non-IBIS bodies and using a tripod.
-For handheld content, IBIS is genuinely transformative.
+For handheld content, IBIS makes a real difference.

 What lens should I buy first with my new mirrorless?